Hawaiian Luau Rice

 toasted crushed garnish - optional

-- 2 tbsp green onions - 2 tablespoons chopped for garnish - optional
+- 2 tablespoon green onions - 2 tablespoons chopped for garnish - optional

 The day or two before, wash your rice thoroughly.
 Add 1 cup of basmati rice and 1.5 cups of water to your pan and cover and simmer for 12 minutes.
 Remove from heat and allow to sit for 10 minutes.
 Fluff rice with fork.
 One cup of basmati rice when cooked will yield about 2 and ¾ cup rice.
 Allow rice to completely cool and place in the refrigerator over night.
 (You can use other leftover rice as well like Jasmine or short grain rice.)